daniellyz/Molecular_Manager/README.md

 # Molecular_Manager

 Molecular_Manager is a data management system to lookup or query an environmental compound database by retention time, polarity or compound type.
-Analytical data of a measured compound can be inserted into the database.
-Database administrator can add newly identified compound into the compound database.
+The database contains **compounds**: a database of identified compounds, and **measured_compounds**: their analytical data.
+Analytical data of an identified compound can be inserted into **measured_compounds** by all users.
+Only database administrator can add a structure-confirmed compound into **compounds**.

 ## Requirements: